softarius/ComPort/README.md

 ## 2. Support

-If you have any questions, suggestions, opinion or any other messages, please visit bug tracker.
+If you have any questions, suggestions, opinion or any other messages, please visit bug tracker https://github.com/softarius/ComPort/issues.

 ## 3. Files in archive